GuyTeichman/RNAlysis/docs/source/tutorial.rst

 Let's now examine the distribution of gene expression across developmental stages with a `Pair-plot<https://pythonbasics.org/seaborn-pairplot/>`_.
 Pair-plots displays the pairwise relationships between samples, or experimental conditions, in our dataset, and also display a histogram of gene expression values within each sample/condition.

-#TODO: stopped here
+To generate a Pair-plot, select "Pair-plot" from the function drop-down menu.

+Similarly to PCA, the Pair-plot function allows you to group samples by experimental condition, and to choose whether or not to transform the data.

+Let's click "Apply" and check out the result:

 .. image:: /tutorial_screenshots/01e02_pairplot.png
   :width: 600
   :alt: Pair-plot

+We can spot some interesting trends from this plot: the embryo condition seems to be the most dissimilar from the rest of the conditions; sequential developmental stages seem to be fairly correlated with one another; and the earlier developmental stages appear to have a larger fraction of unexpressed genes compared to the later developmental stages.

 Compare the expression of specific genes over the developmental stages
 -----------------------------------------------------------------------
-We already have a hypothesis about the expression of some genes over the developmental stages.
+We already have a hypothesis about the expression of some genes over the developmental stages, which we would like to test.
+For example, the gene *oma-1* (gene ID **WBGene00003864**) should be expressed almost exclusively in the two-cell stage of embryonic development, and we expect the gene *skn-1* (gene ID **WBGene00004804**) to show a fairly consistent expression level across development.
-Let's go to the "Visualize" tab to plot the expression of these genes over the developmental stages:
+Let's go to the "Visualize" tab to plot the expression of these genes over the developmental stages.

+The `features` parameter will let us choose which genomic features we want to plot expression for.
+Since we can decide to add as many genes as we would like to this graph, *RNAlysis* will give us the option to choose how many genes to input.
+To start, click on the "Set input" button next to the `features` parameter:

 .. image:: /tutorial_screenshots/01f01_plot_expression.png
   :width: 600
   :alt: Choose genes to plot

+In the pop-up window that opens, you can use the "Add field" and "Remove field" buttons to choose how many genes to plot the expression of.
+Then, in each field, enter the gene ID of a gene you want to visualize.
+When you're done, click on the "Done" button.

 .. image:: /tutorial_screenshots/01f02_plot_expression.png
   :width: 600
   :alt: Choose genes to plot - part 2

+Let's also set the count unit to FPKM, and click "Apply" to create the plot:

 .. image:: /tutorial_screenshots/01f03_plot_expression.png
   :width: 600
   :alt: Expression plot

+Interestingly, we can see that the expression of *oma-1* is actually highest in the adult worms.
+This is possibly because the adult worm contains a large number of unlaid embryos, some of which are the two-cell stage.

 Clustering analysis
 ====================